Article

 Image credit: Smithsonian National Museum of African American History and Culture

-An event flier for 3 Hot Days in August that lists participating organizations and has a historic photo of two firefighters using a hose to put out a house fire.
+An event flier for 3 Hot Days in August that has a historic photo of two firefighters using a hose to put out a house fire.

 Courtesy of the Lincoln Library

-Join us for a three-day observance, “3 Hot Days in August,” to commemorate the 1908 Springfield Race Riot.
-Between August 14 and 16, 2025, organizations across the city of Springfield, Illinois, will host events, exhibits, presentations, and guided tours.
-All offer powerful opportunities to remember and reflect on the riot’s legacy in our lives today.
+Join us for a four-day observance, “3 Hot Days in August,” to commemorate the 1908 Springfield Race Riot.
+Between August 13 and 16, 2026, organizations across the city of Springfield, Illinois, will host events, exhibits, presentations, and guided tours.
+All offer powerful opportunities to reflect on the riot’s aftermath, and why remembering it is important today.

 The National Park Service is privileged to work alongside the Springfield community.
-Participating organizations include the Springfield Branch NAACP, Lincoln Library, Springfield African American History Museum, HSHS St. John’s Hospital, Illinois State Museum, Illinois Department of Natural Resources, Illinois State Museum Society, Fever River Research, Abraham Lincoln Presidential Library and Museum, Center for Lincoln Studies University of Illinois-Springfield, Sangamon Experience University of Illinois-Springfield, and Hanson Professional Services, Inc.
+Participating organizations include the Springfield Branch NAACP, Lincoln Library, Springfield African American History Museum, HSHS St. John’s Hospital, Illinois State Museum, Illinois Department of Natural Resources, Illinois State Museum Society, Fever River Research, Abraham Lincoln Presidential Library and Museum, Center for Lincoln Studies University of Illinois-Springfield, and Sangamon Experience University of Illinois-Springfield.

 What's Happening?